Josehower/My-Adventuring-Party/DD/GDD.md

 Each of this steps are resolve in order, first tactical actions that where targeted as pre, will be performed, then the damage actions and last all the post actions (if the target of an action is unconcious at the moment of the post action resolution, the action will be skipped).

-- pre and post: when a player is declaring actions if the action is a tactical action he or she have to declare if wanted to resolve pre or post damage.
+- pre and post: when a player is declaring actions if the action is a tactical or object action he or she have to declare if wanted to resolve pre or post damage.

 - damage: all the damage will be applied at the same time, that means that even if a character die as result of the damage, he will cause damage with his attack.